HewlettPackard/hpe-sd-cloud/docker/images/sd-ui/README.md

 Apart from what is described in the `Dockerfile` this build includes a couple shell scripts:

 - `configure_ui.sh`: this script configures Service Director UI using Ansible roles, including UOC, the SD UI plug-in and CouchDB initialization.
 - `startup.sh`: this script is the container entry point.
 It will execute the configuration scripts if found (meaning that they have not been executed before) and then remove them (so they are not executed again).
-Then it starts CouchDB and UOC.
+Then it starts UOC.
 Finally it will tail `$UOC_HOME/logs/uoc_startup.log` until the container is stopped, at this point the script should recive a `SIGTERM` which will cause it to stop all previously started services.
 Note that Docker has a grace period of 10 seconds when stopping containers, after which it will send a `SIGKILL`.
 It might be the case that 10s is not long enough for Service Activator to stop, in order to give it some more time you can use the `-t` argument when stopping the container, e.g. `docker stop -t 120` to give it 120s.

 Other details worth mentioning: